-- ner may become violent include: - or possessive; showing up unannounced. - see who else texts and calls you. - Telling you whom you can and cannot be friends with. - Starting rumors, or threatening to start rumors, about you. - · Excessively texting you or sending nonstop messages. - Criticizing your dreams, goals, family or friends. - Tagging you in hurtful social media memes, posts or pictures.
+- Signs that the dating partner may become violent include:Acting extremely jealous - Acting extremely jealous or possessive; showing up unannounced. - Checking your phone to see who else texts and calls you. - Telling you whom you can and cannot be friends with. - Starting rumors, or threatening to start rumors, about you. - Excessively texting you or sending nonstop messages. - Criticizing your dreams, goals, family or friends. - Tagging you in hurtful social media memes, posts or pictures.
 Before your teen starts dating, it's important to teach them about consent, how to be assertive, how to develop healthy and trusting relationships, and how to recognize the warning signs of abuse.
 Talking to your teen about dating violence will help start the conversation.
 Ask them what their idea of a healthy relationship is, and educate them as needed to prevent them from getting into a violent relationship.
 A healthy relationship requires trust, honesty, respect, communication and compromise with your partner.